sam-lupton/sam-lupton.github.io/README.md

 # Sam Lupton - Personal Website

-A modern, vaporwave-styled personal website built with React and deployed on GitHub Pages.
+Built with React and deployed on GitHub Pages.

 ## 🌟 Features